affinda/affinda-python/docs/models.md

 will be uploaded to this workspace.
 - `whitelist_ingest_addresses`: If specified, only emails from these addresses will be ingested for parsing.
 Wild cards are allowed, e.g. "*@eyefind.info".
+- `split_documents`: If true, attempt to split documents if multiple documents are detected in a single file.

 <a id="models._models.WorkspaceCollectionsItem"></a>